dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### **Advanced Architectural Note: Why the AI/MCP HOOK Does Not Mutate Persistent State for Derived Fallback Conditions**

+This section explains why the AI/MCP HOOK must remain a pure control‑flow component and why only the calling heuristics—not the HOOK—are allowed to mutate persistent AI state for derived fallback conditions such as cleanup‑only or missing‑retry scenarios.

 This section assumes that reader has a firm grasp on the following concepts that have been described earlier:

 - control‑flow variables
 - persistent state variables
-- the AI/MCP HOOK
+- the AI/MCP HOOK (The actual code will be presented in the code review section)
-- the heuristics failures in the def resurrection_install_tomcat function of module2f
+- the heuristics failures in the def resurrection_install_tomcat function of module2f (The actual code will be presented in the code review section)
 - the registry builder  def _build_ai_metadata_ai_tags